18622291910/18622291910/README.md

 18622291910/18622291910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I am a newcomer who loves music,videos,literature,and AI skills.lt is a great honor to have the chance to meet family members!l will study hard and never stop striving!Thank you for meeting me!